allegro/allegro.tech/_posts/2020-10-09-bigflow-a-python-framework-for-data-processing-on-gcp.md

 We have just released [BigFlow](https://github.com/allegro/bigflow) 1.0 as open source.
-It’s a Python framework for data processing on GCP.
+It’s a Python framework for big data processing on GCP.
 We have created BigFlow as a side-project, during development of the Allegro A/B testing platform.
 We have moved data processing to the Google Cloud Platform two years ago.
 We had no tools for data processing on GCP.
 During these two years, our projects have grown and multiplied.
 So did our tools.